mvolkmann/MyUnixEnv/notes/Go01-Overview.md

 often used for systems programming (C, C++, and Rust) and scripting languages (JavaScript, Perl, Python, and Ruby).

-Currently the most common uses for Go are dev ops tooling and server-side web application development, including implementing REST services.
+Currently the most common uses for Go are DevOps tooling and server-side web application development, including implementing REST services.